UCL/MPHY0026/doc/references.rst

 Essential
 ^^^^^^^^^

-There is a large body of literature, and many reviews, such as [Sharma2010]_.
-In this course, we cover some classical methods [Sharma2010]_, statistical shape models [Heimann2009]_, and an example of a more modern machine learning method [Ronneberger2015]_, which led to [Isensee2018]_ which won the medical image decathlon challenge [Simpson2019]_.

 ..
 [Heimann2009] Tobias Heimann, Hans-Peter Meinzer, **"Statistical shape models for 3D medical image segmentation"**, http://dx.doi.org/10.1016/j.media.2009.05.004

 ..
 [Sharma2010] Neeraj Sharma and Lalit M. Aggarwal, **"Automated medical image segmentation techniques."**, http://dx.doi.org/10.4103/0971-6203.58777